stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-The loader applies the above logic and delegates to a local helper method to parse a line:
+The loader applies the above logic and delegates to a local method to parse each line:

 ```java
 public Stream<Model> load(Reader r) throws IOException {